krokozyab/ofjdbc_claudie_mcp/README.md

 - **Initial Setup**: Only table names and descriptions are saved when you first use OFJDBC in DBeaver
 - **Column Information**: Table columns are saved only when you:
    - Write SELECT statements using those tables
    - Manually open tables in the database explorer (left pane)
 - **Index Information**: Index details are saved only when you open them in the database explorer
 - **Scope**: Claude AI can only access locally stored metadata

+### See It In Action

+🎥 **Quick Demo**: Watch a [short video demonstration](https://www.youtube.com/watch?v=acgyR3kB6s8) to see the OFJDBC Claude MCP server in action.

 ## Prerequisites